AdobeDocs/experience-manager-65.en/help/forms/developing/encryption-service-java-api-quick.md

 ```

-## Quick Start (SOAP mode): Determining encryption type using the Java API {#quick-start-soap-mode-determining-encryption-type-using-the-java-api}
+## Quick Start (SOAP mode): Determining encryption type using the Java&trade; API {#quick-start-soap-mode-determining-encryption-type-using-the-java-api}

-The following Java code example determines the type of encryption that is protecting a PDF document named *EncryptLoan.pdf*.
+The following Java&trade; code example determines the type of encryption that is protecting a PDF document named *EncryptLoan.pdf*.
 (See [Determining Encryption Type](/help/forms/developing/encrypting-decrypting-pdf-documents.md#determining-encryption-type).)

 ```java
  /*